Manage Your Email 2x Faster with AI.

 Three things AI does well with email

-1. Drafting replies
+1. Drafting replies (the biggest time saver)

 • Meeting confirmations: “Thanks, I’ll be there at 3pm.”